-Dividend of EC\$ nil (2018: EC\$.05) per share was declared by the Board of Directors and sanctioned by the shareholders during the last annual general meeting.
+There were no dividends declared per share by the Board of Directors and sanctioned by the shareholders during the last annual general meeting(s) for both 2020 and 2019.

 28. Financial instruments

 i.
 Credit risk

 Exposure to credit risk

 The carrying amount of financial assets represents the maximum credit exposure.
 The maximum exposure to credit risk at the reporting date is as follows: